Citation, DOI & article data

 Patients may present with a variety of symptoms, ranging from focal neurological deficits to multiorgan failure 5.
 The most common presenting symptom is bone pain.
 Patients may also present with focal neurological signs, exophthalmos, retroperitoneal fibrosis, diabetes insipidus, and dyspnea due to extraskeletal involvement of these systems.

 Erdheim-Chester disease is a systemic lipogranulomatous disorder with infiltration by lipid-laden histiocytes (foamy macrophages), Touton giant cells and a variable amount of background fibrosis 2.
 In contrast to Langerhans cell histiocytosis (LCH), no S-100 nor CD1 are detected 1, but CD68 is positive 10.
+It is associated with BRAF (V600E) mutations 14.

 Both Erdheim-Chester disease and LCH may coexist, and cases of double infiltration have been reported 10.